R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Proposed R-PointHop Method

 where $U$ is the matrix of left singular vectors, $S$ is the diagonal matrix containing singular values and $V$ is the matrix of right singular vectors.
-In the current case, $U, \ S, \ V$ are $3 \times 3$ matrices. \item The optimal rotation matrix $R^*$ is given by
+In this case, $U, \ S$, {and} $V$ are $3 \times 3$ matrices. \item The optimal rotation matrix $R^*$ is given by